 Students who complete the program will be able to:

-- Effectively practice Musical Theatre arts through involvement in the creation and presentation of public performances in Musical theatre.
+- Effectively practice Musical Theatre arts through involvement in the creation and presentation of public performances in Musical Theatre.

-- Explain and practice basic production processes such as acting, scenic, costume, and make-up design, and technical operations related to production.
+- Explain and practice basic production processes such as acting, scenic, costume, make-up design, and technical operations related to production.

 - Identify/describe the historical and cultural dimensions of Musical Theatre, including the works of leading musical theatre playwrights, and composers.